Bridges v. Wixon: Murphy's concurring opinion

 By invoking the First Amendment, Francis Murphy's (pictured) concurrence went further than Douglas' majority opinion.

 Francis W. Murphy's concurrence, which went further than the majority was willing to go, has been frequently quoted.

-Murphy joined the majority, but grounded his separate concurrence in the First Amendment, writing that, while the government can exclude aliens from entering the United States based on undesirable speech, once an alien had lawfully entered, he could not be removed for reasons of speech alone.
+Murphy joined the majority, but grounded his separate concurrence in the First Amendment, writing that, while the government can exclude non-citizens from entering the United States based on undesirable speech, once an alien had lawfully entered, he could not be removed for reasons of speech alone.
 According to Murphy's concurring opinion:

 The Bill of Rights is a futile authority for the alien seeking admission for the first time to these shores.
 But, once an alien lawfully enters and resides in this country, he becomes invested with the rights guaranteed by the Constitution to all people within our borders.
 Such rights include those protected by the First and the Fifth Amendments and by the due process clause of the Fourteenth Amendment.
 None of these provisions acknowledges any distinction between citizens and resident aliens.